iolivares-stratio/DiscoveryBook-ui-readme/README.md

 <a name="header"></a>
 ### **3.1 Header**
-As mentioned before, we've designed the header following the standard of the company.
+As mentioned before, we have designed the header following the standard of the company.

 ![header](/img/header.png "Web header")